matatata/rwmem/README.md

 will will generate all 0xFF since the byte-wise access is not defined.
 `rdmem` and `rdpci` will do the right thing with their copy routine.

+PCIe link speed (https://github.com/matatata's addition)
+===

+    Usage: ./lnkspd bus slot func [target_speed]

+I have a PCIe NVMe M2 in my MacPro3,1 PCIe slot 2 (second from below):

+    01:00.0 Non-Volatile memory controller: Samsung Electronics Co Ltd NVMe SSD Controller SM981/PM981 (prog-if 02 [NVM Express])

+But it only negotiates 2.5GT/s link speed.
+I only get around 700MB/s R/W in BlackMagic Disk Speed App.
+I can read the link speed with

+    sudo ./lnkspd 01 00 00

+it echoes

+    Vendor 144d Device a808 link speed 1 (max 3) x4 (max x4)

+Now setting the link speed to 2 does not have any affect when tried on that very device.
+I don't know why, but setting it to the following device has the desired effect:

+    00:01.0 PCI bridge: Intel Corporation 5400 Chipset PCI Express Port 1 (rev 20)

+That's what people have also been successfully doing using pcitools, but it took me a while to realize that.
+In my case

+    Usage: sudo ./lnkspd 00 01 00 2

+does it!
+I now have 1400MB/s read write speed!